Terence Mitford: Biography

 Shortly after the outbreak of the Second World War, he was commissioned into the Dorset Regiment as a second lieutenant on 15 October 1939.
 Transferred to the Special Operations Executive in June 1940, he was involved with John Pendlebury in establishing a resistance organisation in Crete, and during the Battle of Crete organised the defence of Rethymno airfield against the German parachutists.
 Escaping when the island fell, he set up the SOE station in Aleppo, recruited a band of convicted murderers, Kurds and Armenians, and organised SOE work for eastern Turkey, where they were to form a resistance force.
 But the German advance stalled in the Caucasus.
 Redeploying his Kalpaks into the Special Air Service, he took part with them in the Allied invasion of Sicily with the Special Raiding Squadron, in July 1943.
 Later he served in the Special Boat Service in the Aegean, where in February 1944 he eliminated the German garrison of the holy island of Patmos, and distributed food to the starving population.
 When the SBS moved to the Adriatic, he returned to Crete as Liaison Officer with ELAS, and battles against the German occupying forces.^{[2]} For his war service to Greece, he was decorated by the Greek King, exceptionally, with the Knight's Cross of the Royal Order of George I, with Swords.
 After the war, he returned to St Andrews (where he was attached to the Officer Training Corps) and resumed his archaeological explorations in Cyprus.
 He was promoted to major on 1 April 1948, and nominally transferred to the Intelligence Corps.
 In his later career, he also looked at the archaeology and epigraphy of southern Turkey, making many expeditions there.
 He found many previously unknown inscriptions, assisting the work of the Austrian Academy of Sciences's Committee for the Archaeological Exploration of Asia Minor.
 His explorations were aided by his physical stamina, his resilience and his fluency in Greek and Turkish.

 Mitford was appointed Reader in Classical Archaeology and retired as Honorary Emeritus Professor in 1973, the year that he was awarded a DLitt by the University of Oxford; he was elected a Fellow of the British Academy in the following year.
 He was elected as a Fellow of the Society of Antiquaries of London in 1940, and was also a corresponding member of the German Archaeological Institute and a Fellow of the Austrian Academy of Sciences.
 In retirement, he continued his hobby of studying birds, compiling data on Scandinavian migration and becoming an advisor to the government of Jordan on bird conservation.

 Personal life

-Mitford had a wife, Margaret, as well as four sons and a daughter.
+In 1936, Mitford married Margaret, daughter of Professor Percy Herring.
+Together they had four sons and a daughter.
 He died on 8 November 1978, aged 73.